AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 * [Custom price groups](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/pricing/product-price-group.html)
 * Multiple inventory locations as used by [MCOM](https://experienceleague.adobe.com/docs/commerce-admin/systems/integrations/mcom.html) or other OMS extensions
 * Product prices do not include [value added tax](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/site-store/taxes/vat.html) (VAT).

+## Cookies

+Live Search collects user interaction data as part of its base functionality and cookies are used to store this data.
+When collecting any user information, the user must agree to store cookies.
+Live Search and Product Recommendations share the same data stream and therefore use the same cookie mechanism.
+Read more about it in [Handle Cookie Restrictions](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/developer/setting-cookie.html).